ePages-de/epages-devportal/_posts/2017/2017-12-14-restdocs-raml.md

 );
 ```

-Note how we use an URL template to build the request with [RestDocumentationRequestBuilders](https://docs.spring.io/spring-restdocs/docs/current/api/org/springframework/restdocs/mockmvc/RestDocumentationRequestBuilders.html#get-java.lang.String-java.lang.Object...-){:target="_blank"}.
+Note how we use an URL template using `RestDocumentationRequestBuilders.get("/notes/{id}", noteId)`.
-This makes the URL template available in the snippet and we can render it into the RAML fragments.
+The URL template builder method in [RestDocumentationRequestBuilders](https://docs.spring.io/spring-restdocs/docs/current/api/org/springframework/restdocs/mockmvc/RestDocumentationRequestBuilders.html#get-java.lang.String-java.lang.Object...-){:target="_blank"} captures the template and makes it available for documentation.

 The `ramlResource` snippet generates a `raml-resource.raml` in the operation's output directory: